All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The GHK-Cu and BPC-157 skin repair stack protocol combines a copper-binding tripeptide known for stimulating collagen synthesis with a tissue-healing peptide that promotes angiogenesis and cellular repair.
 Administered through injectable and/or topical routes, this stack addresses skin aging, scarring, wound healing, and overall skin quality through complementary regenerative pathways.

-Understanding the Stack Components
+How the Stack Components

 GHK-Cu (Copper Peptide)

 GHK-Cu is a naturally occurring tripeptide (glycyl-L-histidyl-L-lysine) bound to a copper ion.
-It is found in human plasma, saliva, and urine, with concentrations declining significantly with age.
+It's found in human plasma, saliva, and urine, with concentrations declining significantly with age.
 GHK-Cu triggers collagen and elastin production, promotes glycosaminoglycan synthesis, and activates genes associated with tissue remodeling.
 It also has antioxidant and anti-inflammatory properties that protect skin from further damage.

 BPC-157